smmnloes/pyMDB/README.md

 On `localhost:4200` you will find the search interface.
 Some quick notes on the search filters:
 * __Title__: Search by movie title.
 This also matches partial names, e.g. "Star Wa" matches "Star Wars" and is case insensitive.
 Supports titles in any language.
 * __Genres__: Select up to 3 Genres
 * __Min.
 Rating__: Only show results with rating higher than this value.
 This also implies that a certain threshold for number of votes will be applied.
-This value can be changed in `py-backend/src/Services/QueryServies` under __MIN_NUM_VOTES__.
+This value can be changed in `py-backend/src/Services/QueryService` under __MIN_NUM_VOTES__.
 * __Min.
 Year/Max.
 Year__: Get only results from certain time period
-* __Director__: Get only results with this director. *Important*: Only full matches will be accepted (vs. Title search)
+* __Director__: Get only results with this director. *Important*: Only full matches will be accepted (vs. Title search).
+Case-insensitive.
-* __Writer__: Get only results with this writer. *Important*: Only full matches will be accepted (vs. Title search)
+* __Writer__: Get only results with this writer. *Important*: Only full matches, case insensitive.
 * __Top billed actors__: Include only movies which star these top-billed actors.
 Up to 3 can be specified. *Important*: This does not check all of the credits, only the top-billed ones.
-Usually this will include up to 5 actors who are the most well-known ones in a movie.
+Usually this will include up to 5 actors who are the most well-known ones in a movie. *Important*: Only full matches, case insensitive.
 * __Results__: Results to display per page
 * __Sort by__: Choose which category to sort by (Title, Year or Rating)